nikenyudha/my-kaggle-journey/README.md

 ✅ **Geospatial Analysis**

 ### 💡 About This Repository
--🔹 I created this repo to document my journey in learning data science on Kaggle -🔹 I believe that learning from hands-on practice and real projects is the best way to understand concepts -🔹 This repo will be updated as I progress
+I created this repo to document my journey in learning data science on Kaggle.
+I believe that learning from hands-on practice and real projects is the best way to understand concepts and this repo will be updated as I progress.

 📫 Contact me: nikenyudhaa22@gmail.com